Double Commander

 Example of internal command with no parameter

 Some internal commands might accept parameters to configure their actions.
-When this is required, we'll simply write the parameter for in the parameter box: most parameters must be added as parameter=value (unless otherwise stated), without quotes and each in a separate line.
+When this is required, we'll simply write the parameter for in the parameter box: most parameters must be added as parameter=value (unless otherwise stated), each must be in a separate line, without quotes and other ways of escaping special characters and spaces.

 In the following example, we use the internal command cm_ChangeDir and we're providing two parameters to indicate which directory to load and show in each panel.